-Synergy is the benefit that results when two or more agents work together to achieve something either one couldn't have achieved on its own.
-It's the concept of the whole being greater than the sum of its parts.
+Synergy occurs when two (or more) agents work together to achieve something that one couldn't have achieved on its own.
+The simplest concept of synergy is the whole being greater than the sum of its parts.

-In management, synergies may be created between management teams, resulting in increased capacity and workflow that was not possible when the teams were working independently.
+In management, synergies may be created between management teams, resulting in increased capacity and workflow that weren’t possible with independent teams.

-As for costs, synergies allow for the creation of economies of scale.
-For example, a merger can reduce multiple levels of management and duplication and spread fixed cost technologies over larger operations.
+Synergies allow for the creation of economies of scale.
+For example, a merger can reduce multiple levels of management and duplication, as well as spread fixed cost technologies over larger operations.